norbertkiszka/rigol-screenshot/README.md

 Tested with Rigol DS1054Z and Rigol DHO924S.
 If You tried on other machines, please let me know - despite of results.

+Most likely it should work with other Rigol equipment.

 ## Required hardware

 1. At least one oscilloscope...